weihan-01/tp/docs/DeveloperGuide.md

 assign s/1 c/3

+**Use case 6: Pin a contact (Caregiver or Senior): pin**

+**MSS**

+1. User pins a contact using the command "pin n/NAME"
+2. AddressBook highlights the contact and move it to the top of the list.
+Any previously pinned contact is unpinned.

+   Use case ends.

+**Extensions**

+* 1a.
+Missing name (pin n/)

+    * 1a1.
+AddressBook shows an error message. - "Invalid command format! pin n/NAME"

+      Use case resumes at step 1.

+* 1b.
+Wrong prefix used (e.g. pin /Yap Mei Ting)

+    * 1b1.
+AddressBook shows an error message. - "Invalid command format! pin n/NAME"

+      Use case resumes at step 1.

+* 1c.
+Name not found in AddressBook

+    * 1c1.
+AddressBook shows an error message. - “No person found with the name: NAME”

+      Use case resumes at step 1.

+* 1d.
+Target already pinned

+    * 1d1.
+AddressBook shows an error message. - “NAME is already the pinned person.”

+      Use case ends.

+Command Format

+pin n/NAME

+Example Commands

+pin n/Yap Mei Ting

+**Use case 7: Unpin a contact (Caregiver or Senior): unpin**

+**MSS**

+1. User unpins the currently pinned contact using the command "unpin"
+2. AddressBook remove the pinned highlighted contact and displays the list accordingly.

+   Use case ends.

+**Extensions**

+* 1a.
+No contact is currently pinned

+    * 1a1.
+AddressBook shows an error message. - "No one is pinned."

+      Use case resumes at step 1.

+Command Format

+unpin

+Example Commands

+unpin

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.